-Alexander von Rosenbach is Operations Manager at ICCT.
+Alexander von Rosenbach is the Interim Director of ICCT.
 Before joining ICCT, he worked as a Senior Technology Analyst & Project Manager for a New York City startup, managing enterprise-level business processes and technology solutions.
 He also worked for five years at Jane’s, a London-based open-source intelligence provider to militaries, governments, intelligence agencies and industry.
 There, he led a team of analysts and researchers assessing military capabilities and threats around the world.

-As Operations Manager, Alexander brings more than 10 years of commercial and security experience to bear on ICCT strategy, finance, staffing and organizational design.
+As Interim Director, Alexander brings more than 10 years of commercial and security experience to bear on ICCT’s content, strategy, finance and organisational design.
+Prior to his appointment as Interim Director, Alexander held the position of Operations Manager of ICCT.
 He holds a Master’s degree in International History from the London School of Economics and a Bachelor’s degree in Political Science from the University of British Columbia.

 White supremacist extremists travel across the border between the United States and Canada to perpetrate violent attacks, spread propaganda, recruit, and network.
 This cross-border activity threatens to strengthen extremist movements in both countries.

 An interview with Assistant Secretary General for Emerging Security Challenges David van Weel, and NATO Secretary General’s Special Representative for Women, Peace and Security (WPS) Clare Hutchinson What key emerging security challenges (particularly related to terrorism) are currently being focused on at NATO?
 What initiatives are NATO prioritising in response to these?
 David Van Weel […]